mingjiezhao/mingjiezhao.github.io/_posts/2020-04-22-COVID19-Mobility-Map.md

 <!-- <p style="text-align: center;"><img src="https://www.washingtonpost.com/wp-apps/imrs.php?src=https://arc-anglerfish-washpost-prod-washpost.s3.amazonaws.com/public/66K4GPTJUII6VMMZHKLZTRKFCI.jpg&amp;name=small" alt="1" width="329" height="237" /></p> -->

-As the first state which officially reported an outburst, it is interesting to see that the mobility in workplaces dropped to -35% of the baseline on Feb.
+As the first state which officially reported an outbreak, it is interesting to see that the mobility in workplaces dropped to -35% of the baseline on Feb.
 17th, showing signs of public concerns about the COVID-19.
-However, people get back to normal schedule in workplaces since then, until the mobility largely decreased again around Mar.
+However, people resumed normal schedulesss to workplaces since then, until the mobility largely decreased again around Mar.
 9th.

 It is also interesting to see that until Mar.
 23rd, people increased visits to the parks.
 On Mar.
 18th, the mobility in park is +93% compared to the baseline.
 As a hiker who lived in WA for 2 years, I know that there are a number of great trails in WA, especially in the amazing national parks including Olymic, Mountain Rainer (my favorite!), and North Cascades.
 But I am still surprised to see people visit parks more often during this time.
 After some research, I found that this may be because the Trump administration was waiving entrance fees at national parks, from the [news](https://www.washingtonpost.com/climate-environment/2020/03/19/national-parks-fees-waived/).
 Starting Apr.4th, the mobility in parks jump to be higher than the baseline again while the numbers of COVID-19 cases have been still increasing.
 Washington hikers, please stay healthy and leave no trace!